 The participants then responded to 14 items assessing perceived effect of pornography consumption on five aspects of their sexuality—sex life; life in general; attitudes toward sex; perception of and attitudes toward women; and sexual knowledge.
 Half the items were phrased positively (“viewing pornography has improved my sex life”), and the other half were worded negatively (“viewing pornography has made my life more problematic”).
 For each item, responses ranged from 1, meaning “not at all,” to 7, meaning “to an extremely large extent.”

 And now for the results:

 - 97% had viewed pornography at some time in their lives.

 - 94% had viewed pornography in the last six months.

 - 82% self-reported as regular viewers of pornography.

-Average frequency of porn viewing was three-to-four times per week, with an average session lasting 15-30 minutes.
+The average frequency of porn viewing was three-to-four times per week, with an average session lasting 15-30 minutes.
 The average age of first porn use was 13, and most had become regular porn users by 16 or 17.
 Further, the men as a group reported more positive than negative effects of pornography consumption on all five aspects of sexuality surveyed.